hyperledger/fabric-sdk-node/README.md

 * `gulp ca` to copy common dependent modules from the `fabric-client` folder to the `fabric-ca-client` folder
 * `gulp watch` to set up watch that updates fabric-ca-client's shared dependencies from fabric-client/lib and updates installed fabric-client and fabric-ca-client modules in node_modules.
 This command does not return, so you should keep it running in a separate command window as you work on the code and test in another command window
 * optionally, `gulp doc` to generate API docs if you want to review the doc content
-* `npm test` to run the headless tests that do not require any additional set up
+* `npm test-headless` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
-Because v1.0 is still in active development, you still need the vagrant environment to build the necessary Docker images needed to run the network.
+Because v1.0 is still in active development, you still need to build the necessary Docker images needed to run the network.
 Follow the steps below to set it up.
-* You will need the fabric-ca server (new implementation of the member service) to run the tests.
-Because the fabric-ca project's build script does not yet produce a docker image, you'd need to run the fabric-ca server as a native process inside vagrant
+* You will need the peers, orderers and fabric-ca server (new implementation of the member service) to run the tests.
+The first two components are from the *fabric* repository.
+The fabric-ca server is from the *fabric-ca* repository.
 * git clone both the *fabric* and *fabric-ca* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).

 If you are using a Mac and would like to build the docker images and run them natively instead of using vagrant, do the following:
 * If docker is installed and it’s not ‘Docker for Mac’, uninstall and follow Docker’s clean up instructions to uninstall completely.
-* Install ‘Docker for Mac’.
+* Install ‘Docker for Mac’: https://docs.docker.com/docker-for-mac/install
 * Install Brew: http://brew.sh
-* run `brew install gnu-tar —-with-default-names`
+* run `brew install gnu-tar —-with-default-names` in order to swap out Mac's default tar command for a gnu-compliant one needed by chaincode execution on the peers

-* To use vagrant, do the following:
-* `cd fabric/devenv`
-* Open the file `Vagrantfile` and insert the following statement below the existing `config.vm.network` statements:
-  * `  config.vm.network :forwarded_port, guest: 7056, host: 7056 # Openchain gRPC services`

-* run `vagrant up` to launch the vagrant VM
-* Once inside vagrant, follow these steps to start the fabric-ca server and the Peers network with orderer
-* start fabric-ca (new membership service)
+* build fabric-ca docker image (new membership service)
   * cd `$GOPATH/src/github.com/hyperledger/fabric-ca
-  * run `make fabric-ca` to build the fabric-ca binary or follow the instructions in [fabric-ca README](https://github.com/hyperledger/fabric-ca)
+  * run `make docker`.
+For more build instructions see [fabric-ca README](https://github.com/hyperledger/fabric-ca)
-  * from the `fabric-ca` folder, launch the following command to start the fabric-ca server.
-The ec.pem and ec-key.pem certificates sets up the fabric-ca server as the trusted root that the Peer nodes have been statically configured as a temporary measure.
-In other words, the Peers will be able to trust any user certificates that have been signed by the fabric-ca server.
-This is important because the endorser code inside the Peer will need to validate the user certificate issued by fabric-ca before using it to verify the signature of the transaction proposal.
-  	* `bin/fabric-ca server start -ca testdata/ec.pem -ca-key testdata/ec-key.pem -config testdata/testconfig.json`
-* start the Peer network
+* build fabric peer and orderer docker images and other ancillary images
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * run `make docker` to build the docker images
-  * create a docker-compose.yml file in home directory (/home/vagrant), and copy [docker-compose.yml](https://raw.githubusercontent.com/hyperledger/fabric-sdk-node/master/test/fixtures/docker-compose.yml) file content into the file
+* go to fabric-sdk-node/test/fixtures
-  * from /home/vagrant, run `docker-compose up --force-recreate` to launch the network
+  * run `docker-compose up --force-recreate` to launch the network
-* Back in your native host (MacOS, or Windows, or Ubuntu, etc), run the following tests:
+* Now you are ready to run the tests:
-  * Clear out your previous key value store if needed for fabric-sdk-node (`rm -fr /tmp/hfc-*`) and for fabric-ca (`rm <...>/fabric-ca/testdata/fabric-ca.db`)
+  * Clear out your previous key value store if needed for fabric-sdk-node (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store)
-  * Clear out your previous chaincode if needed by restarting the docker images (`docker-compose up --force-recreate`)
   * Run `gulp test` to run the entire test bucket and generate coverage reports (both in console output and HTMLs)
-  * Test user management by member services with the `test/unit/ca-tests.js`.
+  * Test user management by member services with the `test/integration/couchdb-fabricca-tests.js` and `test/integration/cloudant-fabricca-tests.js`.
 This test exercises the KeyValueStore implementations for a file-based KeyValueStore as well as a CouchDB KeyValueStore.
 To successfully run this test, you must first set up a CouchDB database instance on your local machine.
 Please see the instructions below.
-  * Test happy path from end to end, run `node test/unit/end-to-end.js`
+  * Test happy path from end to end, run `node test/integration/end-to-end.js`
-  * Test transaction proposals, run `node test/unit/endorser-tests.js`
+  * Test transaction proposals, run `node test/integration/endorser-tests.js`
-  * Test sending endorsed transactions for consensus, run `node test/unit/orderer-tests.js`
+  * Test sending endorsed transactions for consensus, run `node test/integration/orderer-tests.js`

 ### Set Up CouchDB Database for couchdb-fabriccop-tests.js